-The mission of Friday Truehart Consultants is to remedy the omission and miseducation about slavery in the United States and examine how this national story directly impacts and shapes the future.
+The mission of Friday Truehart Consultants is to remedy the omission and miseducation of slavery in the United States and how it has directly impacted and continues to shape the future.

 In 2019 Elaine Buck and Beverly Mills formed Friday Truehart Consultants to bring awareness that there is more to American history than the single Anglo narrative.
 Because of the egregious omission of the African American narrative in our nation’s history books, Friday Truehart Consultants strives to see African American history built into K-12 curriculum throughout the State, and not consigned to one month out of the year during Black History Month.